Brainlog/Google-Earth-Engine-Tutorial/Working/Part2.md

 5. To manipuate large Collections in a distributed fashion, GEE provides methods like map and reduce.

 ### Map Method For ImageCollection
+Abstractly, map is a higher-order function that applies a given function to each element of a collection.
+This definition inherently allows the computation to be done in distributed way.
+Most of the computations which would done in lab will involve this method to be executed.

 This method takes as input an Image Collection and a custom function which should act on each element of Image Collection.

 When we run this method on any Image Collection, Earth Engine Master Server will perform this computation on its own server and no dataflow would take place between your browser and master server.
+Also, the server(master) will distribute the images between its remote machines to apply custom function on each image.
+Each remote machine after executing function on image, return new image which will be sent back to Master server.

 Now, we also have to write a function which should be passed as input for this Map method.

 What should this function do?
 It should manipulate the Image (base object of Image Collection).

 ```
 var manipulate_base_object = function(base_object){
     return base_object.divide(255);